GiannisNikiteas/MD-Simulation-Data-Analysis/README.md

 # MD-Simulation-Data-Analysis

-Meant to be used in combination with the [MD-Simulation](https://github.com/GiannisNikiteas/MD-simulation) in order to assist in the analysis of the properties od the MD fluid.
+Meant to be used in combination with the [MD-Simulation](https://github.com/GiannisNikiteas/MD-simulation) in order to assist in the analysis of the MD fluid.

 ## Getting Started